fermarsan/aixt/docs/Microchip/PIC16/PIC16F8x/quickref.md

 # Quick reference for the PIC16F8x family

-Reference for the Microchip PIC16F8x devices:
+Quick reference for the Microchip PIC16F8x devices:
 - PIC16F83
 - PIC16F84
 - PIC16F84A